Many thanks to everyone who chipped in to help us pay our emergency programmer's bill.

-Written by Cole Porter for the 1931 musical “The New Yorkers”, “Love for Sale” is a song showing the perspective of a prostitute.
+Written by Cole Porter for the 1931 musical “The New Yorkers”, “Love for Sale”.
 It would later be covered by Eartha Kitt, Cannonball Adderley, Ella Fitzgerald, Tony Bennett and Billie Holiday.

 Carmen McRae, vocals